 A Fund may suffer a reduction in the value of its Scheme Property due to dealing costs incurred when buying and selling investments.
-To offset this dilution effect the ACD may require the payment of a dilution levy in addition to the price of Shares when bought or as a deduction when sold.
+To offset this dilution effect the ACD may require a dilution adjustment be made in addition to the price of Shares when bought or as a deduction when sold.